WashUMusculoskeletalCore/Slicer-MusculoskeletalAnalysis/README.md

 * **Disc Height (mm)**: The height of the disc at its center
 * **Disc Height Ratio**: The ratio of disc height to disc width
 * **Voxel Dimension (mm)**: The side length of one voxel, measured in milimeters

+## Tutorials:

+### Cortical Analysis:
+1. Load Cortical1 and CorticalMask1 from the Sample Data Module.
+2. Open the Musculoskeletal Analysis Module under Quantification.
+3. Set Analysis to "Cortical Bone".
+4. Set Input Volume to Cortical1.
+5. Set Analysis Segment to CorticalMask1 and Segment_1.
+6. Use the sliders to set Threshold to 4000-10000.
+7. Open the Advanced tab and click "Enter DICOM tags manually".
+8. Set values to 0.0073996, 4096, 365.712, -199.725998, and 0.4939.
+9. Click the "..." next to Output Directory to open the directory selection menu, and select a location to save files to.
+10. Click "Apply".

+### Cancellous Analysis
+1. Load Cancellous1 and CancellousMask1 from the Sample Data Module.
+2. Open the Musculoskeletal Analysis Module under Quantification.
+3. Set Analysis to "Cancellous Bone".
+4. Set Input Volume to Cancellous1.
+5. Set Analysis Segment to CancellousMask1 and Segment_1.
+6. Use the sliders to set Threshold to 1500-10000.
+7. Open the Advanced tab and click "Enter DICOM tags manually".
+8. Set values to 0.0073996, 4096, 365.712, -199.725998, and 0.4939.
+9. Click the "..." next to Output Directory to open the directory selection menu, and select a location to save files to.
+10. Click "Apply".

+### Density Analysis
+1. Load Cancellous1 and CancellousMask1 from the Sample Data Module.
+2. Open the Musculoskeletal Analysis Module under Quantification.
+3. Set Analysis to "Bone Density".
+4. Set Input Volume to Cancellous1.
+5. Set Analysis Segment to CancellousMask1 and Segment_1.
+6. Use the sliders to set Threshold to 1500-10000.
+7. Open the Advanced tab and click "Enter DICOM tags manually".
+8. Set values to 0.0073996, 4096, 365.712, -199.725998, and 0.4939.
+9. Click the "..." next to Output Directory to open the directory selection menu, and select a location to save files to.
+10. Click "Apply".

+### Intervertebral Analysis
+1. Load Intervertebral1 and IntervertebralMask1 from the Sample Data Module.
+2. Open the Musculoskeletal Analysis Module under Quantification.
+3. Set Analysis to "Intervertebral Disc".
+4. Set Input Volume to Intervertebral1.
+5. Set Analysis Segment to IntervertebralMask1 and check Segment_1 and Segment_2.
+6. Open the Advanced tab and click "Enter DICOM tags manually".
+7. Set "Voxel Size" to 0.01, leave the other fields blank.
+8. Click the "..." next to Output Directory to open the directory selection menu, and select a location to save files to.
+9. Click "Apply".

 ## Python Dependencies